 Many centers hold Workshops that offer Hands on Training programs.
 This can help potential clients and applicants obtain or enhance their current skills or gain new ones in order to land that next job.
 Examples of what a workNet Center may offer include Computer Skills Training, Professional Interviewing Skills, Resume Development and Power Job Search.
 Developing your current skills, or acquiring new ones, will make you that much more valuable to employers in Illinois.
 The experience can also help lead to a higher income and earnings over your lifetime.

 Many non-profits and employers in Illinois offer Volunteer Opportunities.
 These can offer job seekers a way to network, provides them with a valuable service during their job search, and time to hone their skills.
-Many studies show that volunteers are among the most successful in landing new job opportunities as the people that take part in these programs show the initiative and have gained experience from the opportunity.
+They can be thought of as freelance type jobs.
+Many studies show that volunteers are among the most successful in landing new job opportunities as the people that take part in these services as well as freelance programs show the initiative and have gained experience from the opportunity.

 The very low income in Illinois who receive cash assistance or TANF from the government are also required to gain self-sufficiency.
 This is a requirement to TANF.
 Employment assistance, training, and job search assistance, and more, is made available to them.